 The evaluation reconstructs five “contribution stories” of the Addis Tax Initiative, whereby impact is sought through:

-- Agenda setting: The Addis Tax Initiative aspires to increase the salience of domestic revenue mobilisation and thus help pushing the topic as a domestic political issue in its member countries and beyond.
+- Agenda setting: The Addis Tax Initiative aspires to increase the salience of domestic revenue mobilisation and thus help to push the topic as a domestic political issue in its member countries and beyond.

 - Donor coordination: The Addis Tax Initiative seeks to contribute to coordination among development partners regarding major developments in international taxation.